diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * --incremental lastmodified
 Another option is timebased incremental imports (specified by `--incremental lastmodified`), which is appropriate when existing rows may be updated, and there is a column (the check column) that records the last modified time of the update.

-At the end of an incremental import, Sqoop will print out the value to be specified as --last-value on the next import.
+`At the end of an incremental import, Sqoop will print out the value to be specified as --last-value on the next import`.
 This is useful when running incremental imports manually, but for running periodic imports it is better to use `Sqoop’s saved job facility, which automatically stores the last value and uses it on the next job run`.
 Type `sqoop job --help` for usage instructions for saved jobs.

 #### Direct-Mode Imports
 Some databases, however, offer specific tools designed to extract data quickly.
-For example, MySQL’s mysqldump application can read from a table with `greater throughput than a JDBC channel`.
+For example, MySQL’s **mysqldump** application can read from a table with `greater throughput than a JDBC channel`.
 The use of these external tools is referred to as direct mode in Sqoop’s documentation.
 Direct mode must be specifically enabled by the user (via the `--direct` argument), as it is not as general purpose as the JDBC approach.
 (For example, MySQL’s direct mode cannot handle large objects, such as CLOB or BLOB columns, and that’s why Sqoop needs to use a JDBC-specific API to load these columns into HDFS.)

 For databases that provide such tools, Sqoop can use these to great effect.
 A direct-mode import from MySQL is usually much more efficient (in terms of map tasks and time required) than a comparable JDBC-based import.
 Sqoop will still launch multiple map tasks in parallel.
-These tasks will then spawn instances of the mysqldump program and read its output. `Sqoop can also perform direct-mode imports from PostgreSQL, Oracle, and Netezza`.
+These tasks will then `spawn instances of the mysqldump program and read its output`. `Sqoop can also perform direct-mode imports from PostgreSQL, Oracle, and Netezza`.

 Even when direct mode is used to access the contents of a database, `the metadata is still queried through JDBC`.